-2.2 Basis of preparation and presentation
+2.2.
+Basis of preparation and Presentation of Financial Statement

-The financial statements have been prepared on the historical cost basis, except for the following assets and liabilities -
+The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities:

-- (i) Derivative Financial Instruments measured at fair value. - (ii) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments).
+- (i) Derivative financial instruments measured at fair value. - (ii) Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments).